microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 \* Can be changed in settings.
 \*\* Sensors currently not supported by the official adafruit_circuit_playground Express library (v2.1.2).
-\*\*\* The regular communication is using the stdout and stdin of the Pyhton process.
-But when you debug your code, it will use a communication over sockets on the port 5577.
+\*\*\* The regular communication is using the stdout and stdin of the Python process.
+But when you debug your code, it will communicate over sockets on port 5577.
 This is the default port that you can change in your `Settings` : `'Pacifica: Debugger Server Port'`.